 The main problem with these bullfrogs lies in a toxin called Oshiketakata found in young specimens.

-These frogs, measuring just under 10 inch, are the largest in Namibia and will eat quite literally anything it can from rats to reptiles and even other frogs.
+These frogs, measuring just under 10 inches, are the largest in Namibia and will eat quite literally anything they can from rats to reptiles and even other frogs.

 The frogs have a shovel-like piece on each heel for burrowing into the ground using a shuffling, backward motion.

 The ackee, or Blighia sapida, is actually Jamaica’s national fruit and yet very dangerous.

 The issue lies when the fruit is unripe as the pods inside contain a poison called hypoglycin, but when they turn red and open naturally, and the fruit is fully ripened, the yellow arilli are safe to eat.

 The seeds are always toxic regardless of ripening and consumption of the Ackee poison causes Jamaican Vomiting Sickness which can lead to death.

 The scientific name apparently derives from the sailor who took the fruit in 1793 from the country to the Royal Botanical Gardens in Kew, England; Captain William Bligh and the common name from the West African name Akye fufo.